fluree/docs.flur.ee/content/using_from_app.md

 -- | -- | --
 `auth` | identity |  Required auth identity you wish this token to be tied to.
 Can be the `_id` integer of the auth record,  or any identity value such as `["_auth/id", "my_auth_id"]`.
 `expireSeconds` | integer | Optional number of seconds until this token should expire.
 If not provided, token will never expire.
 `db` | string | Only required if using your master authorization token from FlureeDB (from your username/password to flureedb.flur.ee).
-So long as you are using a token from your own database, it will automatically use the databse the token is coming from.
+So long as you are using a token from your own database, it will automatically use the database the token is coming from.

 If you are handling authentication for your application but still want users to connect directly to FlureeDB, your authentication code can utilize this endpoint to retrieve tokens on behalf of the user.
 The user can subsequently use this token to interact directly with FlureeDB from the respective application.